 Rosuvastatin is a substrate of various transporter proteins (e.g. OATP1B1 and BCRP).
-The risk of myopathy (including rhabdomyolysis) is increased when Rosuvastatin is administered concomitantly with certain medicinal products that may increase the plasma concentration of rosuvastatin due to interactions with these transporter proteins (e.g. ciclosporin and certain protease inhibitors including combinations of ritonavir with atazanavir, lopinavir, and/or tipranavir; see Sections 4.4 and 4.5).
-Whenever possible, alternative medications should be considered, and, if necessary, consider temporarily discontinuing Rosuvastatin therapy.
-In situations where co-administration of these medicinal products with Rosuvastatin is unavoidable, the benefit and the risk of concurrent treatment and Rosuvastatin dosing adjustments should be carefully considered (see Section 4.5).
+The risk of myopathy (including rhabdomyolysis) is increased when Crestor is administered concomitantly with certain medicinal products that may increase the plasma concentration of rosuvastatin due to interactions with these transporter proteins (e.g. ciclosporin and certain protease inhibitors including combinations of ritonavir with atazanavir, lopinavir, and/or tipranavir; see Special Warnings and Precaution for use and Interactions).
+Whenever possible, alternative medications should be considered, and, if necessary, consider temporarily discontinuing Crestor therapy.
+In situations where co-administration of these medicinal products with Crestor is unavoidable, the benefit and the risk of concurrent treatment and Crestor dosing adjustments should be carefully considered (see Interactions).

-4.3 Contraindications
+4.3.
+Contraindications

-Rosuvastatin Tablets are contraindicated:
+Crestor is contraindicated:

-- in patients with hypersensitivity to rosuvastatin or to any of the excipients.

-- in patients with active liver disease including unexplained, persistent elevations of serum transaminases and any serum transaminase elevation exceeding 3 x the upper limit of normal (ULN).

-- in patients with severe renal impairment (creatinine clearance <30 ml/min).

-- in patients with myopathy.

-- in patients receiving concomitant ciclosporin.

-- during pregnancy and lactation and in women of childbearing potential not using appropriate contraceptive measures.
+- in patients with hypersensitivity to rosuvastatin or to any of the excipients. - in patients with active liver disease including unexplained, persistent elevations of serum transaminases and any serum transaminase elevation exceeding 3 times the upper limit of normal (ULN). - in patients with severe renal impairment (creatinine clearance <30 ml/min). - in patients with myopathy. - in patients receiving concomitant combination of sofosbuvir/velpatasvir/voxilaprevir (see Interactions) - in patients receiving concomitant ciclosporin. - during pregnancy and lactation and in women of childbearing potential not using appropriate contraceptive measures.